 Instead of allowing you to feel sorry for yourself, the Grief Recovery Method is applied by our grief counselors to help you get out of the rut you are in.
 They may suggest finding a new passion or a new hobby; these activities allow you to take your eyes off of yourself while you are going through your grief recovery process.
 Staying active can help you embrace your new identity as a creative person that can do more than before.

 Do you have any other suggestions for dealing with identity changes after a loss?
-Share with us and contact us at the Grief Recovery Center for more info today.
+Share with us and contact us at the Grief Recovery Center in Houston, TX for more info today.